 In the event of a termination of employment or consulting services arrangement, the unvested restricted stock awards are subject to repurchase by the Company at the lower of the purchase price paid by the holder and the then current fair value.
-As of September 30, 2018, there was of unrecognized compensation related to the unvested restricted stock awards that will be recognized over a period of years.
+As of September 30, 2018, there was \$0.5 million of unrecognized compensation related to the unvested restricted stock awards that will be recognized over a period of less than one year.